Oded-Masala-Moveo/Epicure/README.md

 5. Submit a pull request to the main repository.

 Please ensure that your code adheres to the project's coding standards and includes appropriate documentation.

-## License

-The Epicure App is released under the MIT License.
-Feel free to use, modify, and distribute the code as per the terms of the license.

-## Contact

-If you have any questions or suggestions regarding the Epicure App, please contact us at epicureapp@example.com.

-Thank you for using the Epicure App!
-We hope you enjoy your culinary journey.